atmtools/arts/doc/arts/guide.user.surface_field.rst

 - ``surf_point.elevation``: The local :attr:`~pyarts.arts.SurfacePoint.elevation` [m] as a :class:`float`.
 - ``surf_point.temperature``: The local :attr:`~pyarts.arts.SurfacePoint.temperature` [K] as a :class:`float`.
 - ``surf_point.normal``: The (:attr:`~pyarts.arts.SurfacePoint.normal`) to the surface [degrees] as a :class:`~pyarts.arts.Vector2`.
-  This gives both the zenith angle and the azimuth angle of a downlooking ray.
+  This gives both the zenith angle and the azimuth angle of a down-looking ray.

 Shorthand graph for ``surf_point``: